catprisbrey/Third-Person-Controller---Godot-Souls-like/README.md

 The code expects certain keymaps to be present:

-"sprint, aim, jump, roll, attack, forward, backward, left, right"
+"sprint, aim, jump, roll, attack, forward, backward, left, right" and for gamepad support:
+"lookup, lookdown, lookleft, lookright"

 If you have those mapped, and the files present, the controller should work.